 Distributor X introduces or sponsors two new members A, X1 to the right, and the left leg of binary structure and binary of X is formed.

 Now A sponsors new member B to the right leg as the left position of A is filled by the new member Y, who is sponsored again by X. X also sponsors Z and places to the right of X1.
 Here Y, Z is spillover and placed under the downlines of X, A and X1.
 Y is placed under the left downline of X , A and Z is placed under the right downline of X, X1.

 Two spillovers occur on two sides of X without completely forming the binary on either side.

 In this scenario, A introduces two new members B and C. B is placed under the direct left leg position of A, and C is placed to the direct left leg position of B. Here C is the spillover which is placed to the extreme left.

 When the left and the right leg of any member is filled, the next new member sponsored will be placed under the next level as spillover.
 This is called normal spillover.

 When the distributor X sponsors new members A and X1, the binary structure of X is completed, and if X again sponsors the new members Y and Z, they will be placed under the next level as normal spillovers.

-The spilling preference can be set to the extreme right or extreme left leg of the binary structure.
-This type of spill is preferred by most of the MLM companies to make the distributors more engaged in the sales process since they need to balance their pair with sales volume to get the binary commission.
+The spilling preference can be set to the extreme right or extreme left leg of the MLM binary plan structure.
+This type of spill is preferred by most of the MLM companies to make the distributors more engaged in the sales process since they need to balance their pair with sales volume to get the binary MLM commission.
 Overall it enhances teamwork and boosts sales volume.

-Here the newly introduced members are placed under the weak leg of the binary structure.
+Here the newly introduced members are placed under the weak leg of the MLM binary plan structure.
 The weak leg may be the left or the right leg depending upon the lowest sales volume acquired.
 This is done with the aim that the new member will be able to increase sales volume on the weaker leg.